-- 5.1 Candidates for Doctor of Philosophy or Master of Philosophy, who wish to apply for registration via the Industrial Partnership Route to undertake part or the whole of their programme of research for the degree away from the University, at another institution or facility, must present the following information as part of their application for registration as a candidate for the degree: - I. A statement by the candidate of about 500 words describing the proposed programme of research. - II.
-A statement by the candidate regarding the physical conditions in which they intend to undertake the research together with a statement of the actual facilities available including information on equipment, materials and technical assistance. - III.
-A statement by the candidate regarding the approximate number of hours per week which they expect to be able to devote to the research to be undertaken for the Degree. - IV.
-A statement by a responsible member of the organisation in whose establishment(s) the research will be pursued that: - a. where the research is being undertaken in normal working time or as part of a larger- research project or where the research involves the use of equipment and materials owned by the organisation or the assistance of its technical staff, the organisation supports the application. - b. where the research is being undertaken on the organisation's premises the University Supervisor shall, having given reasonable notice, have the right to inspect the equipment, materials and technical assistance used in the research and the physical conditions in which the research is being undertaken, provided that no statement shall be required in the case of a candidate whose proposed research will be pursued in public libraries, record offices, and similar repositories of archival material publicly available, for example, The National Archives, County Record Offices.
-Where the proposed research will involve the use of documentary material in repositories not normally open to the general public or will involve fieldwork in environmental studies or the social sciences, the University Supervisor may certify that the candidate will have access to the material and such certificate shall be conclusive.
+- 5.1 Candidates for Doctor of Philosophy or Master of Philosophy wishing to apply for registration on an external basis and to undertake part or the whole of their programme of research for the degree away from the University must present the following information as part of their application for registration as a candidate for the degree: - i.
+A statement by the candidate of about 500 words describing the proposed programme of research. - ii.
+A statement by the candidate regarding the physical conditions in which he or she intends to undertake the research together with a statement of the actual facilities available including information on equipment, materials and technical assistance. - iii.
+A statement by the candidate regarding the approximate number of hours per week which he or she expects to be able to devote to the research to be undertaken for the Degree. - iv.
+A statement by a responsible member of the organisation in whose establishment(s) the research will be pursued that: - a. where the research is being undertaken in normal working time or as part of a larger-research project or where the research involves the use of equipment and materials owned by the organisation or the assistance of its technical staff, the organisation supports the application. - b. where the research is being undertaken on the organisation's premises the University Supervisor shall, having given reasonable notice, have the right to inspect the equipment, materials and technical assistance used in the research and the physical conditions in which the research is being undertaken, provided that no statement shall be required in the case of a candidate whose proposed research will be pursued in public libraries, record offices, and similar repositories of archival material publicly available, for example, The National Archives, County Record Offices.
+Where the proposed research will involve the use of documentary material in repositories not normally open to the general public or will involve field-work in environmental studies or the social sciences, the University Supervisor may certify that the candidate will have access to the material and such certificate shall be conclusive.